Merck Manual

 • The head of the bed may be elevated.

 • Mechanical ventilation is used to make people breathe faster (called hyperventilation).
 Breathing faster removes carbon dioxide from the lungs and reduces the level of carbon dioxide in the blood.
 As a result, blood vessels in the undamaged part of the brain narrow, and less blood reaches the brain.
 This measure quickly but temporarily lowers pressure within the skull and temporarily stops herniation.
 The beneficial effect of hyperventilation lasts about 30 minutes.
-Doctors use this time to start treatments that can stop herniation, such as drugs and surgical procedures, which take more time.
+Doctors use this time to start treatments that can stop herniation, such as medications and surgical procedures, which take more time.

-• Diuretics or other drugs may be used to reduce fluids in the brain and rest of the body.
+• Diuretics or other medications may be used to reduce fluids in the brain and rest of the body.
 Diuretics help eliminate excess fluid by causing the kidneys to excrete more sodium and water into urine.

 • A sedative may be given to control excess involuntary muscle contractions or agitation caused by mechanical ventilation.
 These problems can increase pressure within the skull.

 • Blood pressure is lowered if it is very high.
+Medications to lower blood pressure (antihypertensives) are used only when blood pressure is very high.

 • Sometimes doctors insert a drain (shunt) in the ventricles of the brain to drain cerebrospinal fluid.
 Removing excess fluid can help lower pressure within the skull.